Gathering on a Circle with Limited Visibility by Anonymous Oblivious Robots: Introduction

 All the aforementioned works heavily rely on the ability to freely move within a plane or on agreements on at least one direction.

-{\bf Gathering using memory, randomness, or different speeds.} The most relevant to our work is the recent paper~\cite{flocchininew}.
-Here the Gathering problem on a circle is studied in the LCM model, assuming persistent memory, randomness, and communication among co-located robots.
-Unfortunately, these assumptions make the model markedly different from ours, and we cannot apply this paper's solutions or techniques in our setting.
+{\bf Gathering using memory, randomness, or different speeds.} In~\cite{flocchininew}, the Gathering problem on a circle is studied in the continuous model, where robots observe and update their movement direction at every instant.
+The paper assumes that robots have persistent memory and access to a randomness source; it also assumes that robots can only see other robots and communicate with them when they are co-located.
+To compensate for this limited visibility, it is assumed that the robots either know the length of the circle or have an upper bound on the total number of robots.

+The proposed algorithms employ a strategy wherein a robot is first elected as a leader, who then gathers the remaining robots.
+It is worth noting that the reliance on randomness (where robots can flip random coins) and persistent memory means that the techniques used in this work are not applicable to our setting.

-Other works~\cite{speed1,KranakisKMS15} investigated Gathering on a circle in the continuous model, where robots observe and update their movement direction at every instant.
-However, the proposed solutions strongly rely on either randomness or different robot speeds, both of which are ways to break symmetry.
-Finally, there is a series of papers~\cite{pelc1,pelc2,pelc3} which solve a weaker version of Gathering, where robots are required to reach the same point, even if they are unaware of each other and do not stop in that point.
-In polygons with holes, however, these works assume persistent memory.
+Other works that investigated Gathering on a circle in the continuous model are~\cite{speed1,KranakisKMS15}.
+However, the solutions proposed in these papers strongly rely on either randomness or different robot speeds, both of which are ways to break symmetry.

+Finally, there is a series of papers~\cite{pelc1,pelc2,pelc3} that solve a weaker version of Gathering, where robots are required to reach the same point, even if they are unaware of each other and do not stop at that point.
+In polygons with holes, however, these algorithms require persistent memory.
 An exception is~\cite{meetingpolygonvigiletta}, which studies a related problem for oblivious robots in a polygonal environment, and proposes a strategy to simulate persistent memory by carefully moving within a neighborhood of a polygon's vertex.

 {\bf Gathering in the discrete ring.} A large body of works investigated Gathering in a ring graph~\cite{dangelo,dangelo2,DILUNA202079,gatheringlight,ringbook}, with the majority of papers assuming persistent memory~\cite{ringbook}, sometimes in the form of visible lights~\cite{gatheringlight}.
 When oblivious agents are considered, and under the assumption of full visibility, the problem has been entirely characterized~\cite{dangelo,dangelo2,KLASING200827}.
 Some works explored oblivious agents that can only see their immediate neighborhood: in~\cite{7000135}, a solution to the Gathering problem is given, assuming weak multiplicity detection and knowledge of the number of agents.
 On the other hand, the results in~\cite{GUILBAULT201386} imply that Gathering is impossible if the ring has an even number of nodes and the agents are not initially located on three consecutive nodes.
 We remark that the results for the discrete setting do not extend to our continuous circle.